 We’re back with more holiday prep tips for ecommerce retailers!
-Today, we’ll tackle one of the most critical pieces of a direct-to-consumer business’ operations, regardless of season: customer care.
-Just one minor slip-up in customer service during the emotionally-charged holidays can be detrimental to your brand’s image.. but a rock star moment can create a customer for life!
-So let’s examine 5 ways to get your agents in tip-top shape.
+Today, we’ll tackle one of the most critical pieces of a direct-to-consumer business’ operations, regardless of the season: customer care.
+Just one minor slip-up in customer service during the emotionally-charged holidays can be detrimental to your brand’s image, but a rock star moment can create a customer for life!
+So let’s examine five ways to get your agents in tip-top shape.

 1. Make your brand more available than ever

-Whether your customer care accepts phone orders or simply provides service, a peak in orders will mean a peak in call (and email, chat, etc.) volume.
-One way to avoid extended on-hold times and accommodate this spike is by extending your center’s availability.
-Whether that means adding an extra hour or two at the beginning or end of each regularly-scheduled day, staying open 24/7, or adding another day to the mix (Saturdays are great for this!), work with your teams to decide what’s best for your business.
-If you just can’t justify it internally, consider working with an outsourced call center provider to handle your overflow or after-hours support.
+A peak in orders will mean a rise in call, email, and chat volume.
+One way to avoid extended on-hold times and accommodate this spike is by expanding your center’s availability.
+Whether adding an extra hour or two at the beginning or end of each regularly-scheduled day, staying open 24/7, or adding another day to the mix (Saturdays are great for this!), work with your teams to decide what’s best for your business.
+If you can’t justify it, consider working with an outsourced call center provider to handle your overflow or after-hours support.

 Since call volume will increase, consider other options for customer contact.
-If you don’t have live chat, this may be a great time to test the waters (there are even a few free or trial options out there!), or encourage your customers to email a designated address or tweet a specific ‘customer support’ account to get heard.
-If you have the bandwidth, allow customers on hold to use VoIP to schedule a callback time for someone to reach out to them, then assign your best agents to do outbound callbacks at specified times.
+This may be a great time to test the waters if you don’t have live chat or automation.
+If you have the capacity, allow customers on hold to schedule a callback time for someone to reach out to them, then assign your best agents to do outbound callbacks.

-Ramp up your hiring efforts early by running job postings or hosting a career fair before the ‘holiday hiring blitz’ begins – that way, you’ll get the best applicants available and you won’t have to do it when you’re worried about other things.
-Even if you won’t need them in the contact center for another month or more, bring them in to get acclimated with your company and your products.
-Have them test out your items, quiz them on company info, and get them talking in your brand voice now – more knowledge makes a more confident (and effective) agent!
+Ramp up your hiring efforts early by running job postings or hosting a career fair before the ‘holiday hiring blitz’ begins – that way, you’ll get the best applicants available, and you won’t have to do it when you’re worried about other things.
+Even if you don’t need them in the contact center for another month or more, bring them in to get acclimated with your company and your products.
+Have them test out your items, quiz them on company info, and get them talking in your brand voice now – more knowledge makes a more confident and effective agent!

 A recent study found that most consumers will use brands’ social media channels for customer service issues.
 If you’re not monitoring your Facebook and Twitter feeds – at least during the holiday season, when it may be hard for customers to reach you via other methods – you’re setting yourself up for a bad customer experience that goes viral.
-There are tons of tools available that can help, plus entire ecommerce companies who base their business models around it.
-Dedicate an agent to handle these inquiries and set up a schedule to manually monitor your pages, too (make sure to sync it with your social team’s posting schedule!) and you’ll be ready to rock.
+There are tons of tools available that can help, plus entire ecommerce companies.
+Dedicate an agent to handle these inquiries and set up a schedule to manually monitor your pages.
+Ensure your contact center is in sync with your social team, and you’ll be ready to rock.